Informatievlaanderen/OSLOthema-metadataVoorServices/testdata/README.md

-The files in this directory are example files to demonstrate problematic situations.
+The files in this directory are example files demonstrating problematic situations.
+They are organised per class in the profile.